Sand Lick Baptist Church, Laurel Fork, Webster County, W. Va.

 Camp Cranberry, Company 525 F-13 was part of the Civilian Conservation Corps efforts between 1933 and 1942.
 Enrollees were assigned forestry service jobs as well as road construction jobs and telephone line building.
 The camp was named after the nearby Cranberry River.

-CCC Workers With Their Tools, Camp Cranberry, Cowen, W. Va.
+45. CCC Workers in Action, Camp Cranberry, Cowen, W. Va.

 Camp Cranberry, Company 525 F-13 was part of the Civilian Conservation Corps efforts between 1933 and 1942.
 Enrollees were assigned forestry service jobs as well as road construction jobs and telephone line building.
 The camp was named after the nearby Cranberry River.